Last updated: May 29, 2026

 Tribal and Native care

-The public clinic list includes Native dental clinics such as Fred Leroy Dental Center in Omaha and Indian Health Service dental clinics in Macy, Santee, and Winnebago.
+The public clinic list includes Native dental clinics such as Fred Leroy Dental Center in Omaha and Indian Health Service clinics in Macy, Santee, and Winnebago.
 These clinics may be limited to tribally enrolled Native Americans or people from federally recognized tribes.
 Call before you travel.

 How to start without wasting time